iwatake2222/play_with_tflite/README.md

     - e.g. ./main 0
 ```

-## How to build application
+## How to build a project
 ### Requirements
 - OpenCV 4.x

 ### Common
-- Get source code
+- Download source code and pre-built libraries
     ```sh
     git clone https://github.com/iwatake2222/play_with_tflite.git
     cd play_with_tflite

-    git submodule update --init --recursive --recommend-shallow --depth 1 cd InferenceHelper/third_party/tensorflow
+    git submodule update --init
-    chmod +x tensorflow/lite/tools/make/download_dependencies.sh
-    tensorflow/lite/tools/make/download_dependencies.sh
+    sh InferenceHelper/third_party/download_prebuilt_libraries.sh
     ```

-- Download prebuilt libraries
-    - Download prebuilt libraries (third_party.zip) from https://github.com/iwatake2222/InferenceHelper/releases/  (<- Not in this repository)
-    - Extract it to `InferenceHelper/third_party/`
 - Download models
-    - Download models (resource.zip) from https://github.com/iwatake2222/play_with_tflite/releases/
-    - Extract it to `resource/`
+    ```sh
+    sh ./download_resource.sh
+    ```

 ### Windows (Visual Studio)
-- Configure and Generate a new project using cmake-gui for Visual Studio 2017 64-bit
+- Configure and Generate a new project using cmake-gui for Visual Studio 2019 64-bit
     - `Where is the source code` : path-to-play_with_tflite/pj_tflite_cls_mobilenet_v2	(for example)
     - `Where to build the binaries` : path-to-build	(any)
 - Open `main.sln`
 - Set `main` project as a startup project, then build and run!

-**Note for debug**

-Running with `Debug` causes exception, so use `Release` or `RelWithDebInfo` in Visual Studio.

-**Note for EdgeTPU in Windows**

-- Install `edgetpu_runtime_20210119.zip`
-    - Execution failed with `edgetpu_runtime_20210726.zip` for some reasons in my environment
-    - If you have already installed `edgetpu_runtime_20210726.zip` , uninstall it.
-Also uninstall `UsbDk Runtime Libraries` from Windows.
-Then isntall `edgetpu_runtime_20210119.zip`
-- Delete `C:\Windows\System32\edgetpu.dll` so that your project uses the created edgetpu.dll
-    - or copy the created edgetpu.dll to `C:\Windows\System32\edgetpu.dll`

 ### Linux (PC Ubuntu, Raspberry Pi, Jetson Nano, etc.)
 ```sh